orbitmines/archive/projects/_indefinite_future_projects/INDEFINITE Project - Education (2027+?).md

 ---

-Education 2077
+# Education 2077
-Experimenting with creating a thread instead of a post in structured discussion.
+*Experimenting with creating a thread instead of a post in structured discussion.*

 @Daniel and I were discussing some related topic, and this came up.
 So I'm moving it into the SEMF discord.

 The topic being what would education look like if we had more radical systems for them?
 Generally: How do you improve learning capability massively/interactively.

-People
+People who know me know I love to talk about a possible future where